island-is/island.is/libs/api/domains/cms/README.md

   - Generate new contentful types using `contentful-typescript-codegen`
   - Create the models from the contentTypes and its linkContentTypes `contentType.ts`
   - Re-generate the types for the graphql api `yarn nx run api:codegen`

+## Definition types

+If you add a new field inside a contentType in Contentful you will need to run theses different steps to generate up-to-date definitions files

+- `apps/api/src/api.graphql` is generated automatically when running the [local api server](https://github.com/island-is/island.is/blob/71c15cbc2c8276f8d635d4c2337d14fa845bfbe1/apps/api/src/app/app.module.ts#L18)

+- `libs/api/domains/cms/src/lib/generated/contentfulTypes.d.ts` is generated within `yarn nx run api:contentType` script.
+It can also be run by itself with `yarn nx run api:contentful-types`

+- `libs/api/schema/src/lib/schema.d.ts` is generated when running `yarn api:codegen`

+- `apps/web/graphql/schema.ts` is generated when running `yarn web:codegen`